Charlotte Laws: Political commentator

 Charlotte Laws is a political analyst and has worked as a BBC News contributor since 2015.
 She has also made appearances on the Al Jazeera network, and participated in a Reddit AMA in September 2015 with Rick Wilson.
-Laws was the first person to publicly discuss “hidden Trump supporters” and to call Trump a feminist and a pacifist.
-Some of her controversial articles about Trump and politics have appeared in The Huffington Post and The Daily Caller.
-In 2019, she stated she was supporting Cory Booker and Tulsi Gabbard for the 2020 election.
+Laws has publicly discussed "hidden Trump supporters" and called Trump a feminist and a pacifist.
+Some of her controversial articles about Trump and politics have appeared in HuffPost and The Daily Caller.
+In 2019, she stated she was supporting Cory Booker and Tulsi Gabbard for the 2020 presidential election.

 Bill Cosby scandal

 On November 30, 2014, Laws spoke out about her "34-year-old Bill Cosby secret."
-In a Salon article, she detailed her experiences with Cosby and a friend she calls "Sandy".
+In a Salon.com article, she detailed her experiences with Cosby and a friend she calls "Sandy".
 Laws claims that "Sandy" was already in a long term sexual relationship with Cosby before he drugged "Sandy" in 1981 before they had sex.
 Laws was interviewed on the Dr. Drew On Call in December 2014 about this issue, suggesting a few days later, in a Fox News interview, that Cosby has somnophilia.

 Gay rights activism

 In March 2015, Laws came to defend the LGBTQ communities when a Southern California attorney proposed a statewide ballot initiative that permitted the execution of gays by "bullets to the head or any other convenient method."
 The initiative was called the Sodomite Suppression Act.
-In response to what was seen as a vicious and repugnant attack on LGBTQ people, Laws registered a rebuttal initiative with the Attorney General's office, titled "The Intolerant Jackass Act".
+In response to what was seen as a vicious and repugnant attack on LGBTQ people, Laws registered a rebuttal initiative with the Attorney General's office, titled "The Intolerant Jackass Act."
 Laws’ proposal called for sensitivity training and a steep fine for anyone submitting a state initiative related to the killing of gays.
 In June 2015, the initiative was cleared to move forward, but Laws said that she did not plan to gather signatures, adding "I'm glad my proposal made an impact.
 My intent was to send a message and support gay rights.
 [The proposal] has served its purpose."

-Party crashing

-Laws was voted the fourth most notorious party crasher in the world, beating Bill Murray, Queen Elizabeth II, Serena Williams, Lady Gaga, and the Salahis.
-She says gate crashing began as a hobby when she was a teenager but later became a creative way to get face time with business leaders, politicians, and A-list celebrities in order to lobby for legislation, get exclusive interviews, and obtain business partners.
-She has crashed the Secret Service four times.
-Laws’ 1988 how-to book, Meet the Stars, is believed to be the first party crashing book ever written.
-Laws also includes some of her gatecrashing techniques in her memoirs Rebel in High Heels (2015) and Undercover Debutante (2019).